Johnell Davis

-Johnell Davis (born May 23, 2001) is an American basketball player for the Osceola Magic of the NBA G League.
+Johnell Davis (born May 23, 2001) is an American basketball player who last played for the Osceola Magic of the NBA G League.
 He played college basketball for the Florida Atlantic Owls and the Arkansas Razorbacks.

 High school career

 Davis played basketball for 21st Century Charter School in Gary, Indiana.
 As a senior, he averaged 31.4 points, 9.8 rebounds, 4.6 steals and 2.6 assists per game, earning player of the year honors from the Post-Tribune and The Times of Northwest Indiana.
 He helped his team win four straight sectional titles.
 Davis broke the school's career and single-game (53) scoring records held by Eugene German.
 He committed to play college basketball for Florida Atlantic over offers from Northern Illinois, Miami (Ohio) and Kent State.

 College career

 Johnell Davis playing with the Florida Atlantic Owls in 2023.

 As a freshman at Florida Atlantic, Davis averaged 3.3 points and 2.9 rebounds per game.
 In his sophomore season, he averaged 6.8 points and 4.2 rebounds per game.
 Davis moved into a leading role as a junior, despite initially coming off the bench due to injuries.
 He helped Florida Atlantic achieve its best season in program history, with Conference USA regular season and tournament titles.
 Davis was named first-team All-C-USA and C-USA Sixth Player of the Year.
 In the second round of the 2023 NCAA tournament, he recorded 29 points, 12 rebounds, five assists, five steals in a 78–70 win over Fairleigh Dickinson.
 In FAU's victory, Davis became the first player in NCAA Tournament history to tally 25 points, 10 rebounds, five assists and five steals in a single game.